Arizona Pool Leagues

 a.
 The Team Captain may be the coach or he may appoint any other member of the team to be the coach.
 The opposing Team Captain must be notified as to who the coach is if it is not the team’s captain.
 Once appointed, the coach cannot be changed until the next individual match, unless the designated coach has to leave the match site.

 b.
-So that coaching does not cause excessive delays in the progress of a match, players with averages of 20 and up may receive one coaching per game, and players with averages of 19 or less and non-rated players may receive two coachings per game.
+So that coaching does not cause excessive delays in the progress of a match, players with a True Match Average (TMA) of 20 and up may receive one coaching per game, and players with TMA of 19 or less and non-rated players may receive two coachings per game.
+Players 9 and under can have 3 coachings per game.
 Mark the coachings (also called time-outs) on the scoresheet to avoid confusion.
 It is up to you to notify your opponent if he is taking a coaching he does not have coming.
 Disagreements are handled just as any other protest or dispute.

 c.
 Only the coach or the shooter of the shooting team may call for a time-out.
 In order to avoid confusion say it loudly and clearly enough for all to hear.
-While only the coach may call a time-out from the sideline the shooter may ask for a coach from any one of his/her teammates.
+Any member of the team may ask the shooter if he/she would like a time-out from the sideline.
+The shooter may ask for a coach from any one of his/her teammates.

 d.
 Coaching periods should not exceed one minute.
 Repeated complaints against offenders could lead to penalties.